datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 **Autoinc** - This isn't really applicable to tables created in this way, i.e. the creation of the schema immediatly followed by loading data from a file.
 It is usally used to generate uniques values for a column which could then act as a primary key.
 If you have an autoinc column in a table, when you insert values you would not supply a value for the column  as SQLite will automatically provide a value for each row added.

 **Allow Null** - This you will notice is checked by default.
 It means that the column does not have to contain a value.
 If it doesn't then it is set to 'NULL' which means 'I know nothing about what should be here'.
+(Not the string 'NULL' but the NULL value)

 In real datasets missing values are quite common and we have already looked at ways of dealing with them when they occur in tables.
-If you you were un-chck this box and the data did have missing values for this column, the reord from the file would be rejected and the load of the file will fail.
+If you you were un-check this box and the data did have missing values for this column, the reord from the file would be rejected and the load of the file will fail.

 **Unique** - This allows you to say that the contents of the columnn, which is not the primary key column has to have unique values in it.
-Like Allow Null this is anorther way of providing some data validation as the data is imported.
+Like Allow Null this is another way of providing some data validation as the data is imported.

-*Default Value** - This is used in conjunction with 'Allow Null', if a value is not provided in the dataset, then if provided, the default value for that column will be used.
+**Default Value** - This is used in conjunction with 'Allow Null', if a value is not provided in the dataset, then if provided, the default value for that column will be used.

 These last three options ('Allow Null', 'Unique' and 'Default Value' ) need to be used with caution and certainly their use needs to be fully documented and explained.

 There are two further check boxes at the top.

-**Temporary table**  - This will create a temporary table which will be lost when your SQLite plugin session end
+**Temporary table**  - This will create a temporary table which will be lost when your SQLite plugin session ends.

 **If Not Exists**  - This is a check on the uniqueness of your chosen table name.
-It doesn't really have any meaning in the way we using the plugin as if the table name wasn't unique the plogin would just ask you if you wanted to add the contents of the dataset as new rows to the table and you wouldn't be given the option to modify the table.
+It doesn't really have any meaning in the way we using the plugin as if the table name wasn't unique the plugin would just ask you if you wanted to add the contents of the dataset as new rows to the table and you wouldn't be given the option to modify the table.

 When you are satisfied with your changes you can click OK and the table will be created and the data will be read from the file into rows in the table.